C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 - the app's slider in the Volume Mixer sits at 4% - **by design, do not "fix" it**;
 - a new entry `AppVolumeBooster` appears in the mixer - that is the boosted copy (leave it at 100%);
 - audio arrives with ~60 ms extra latency (fine for music/video/games; noticeable in rhythm games).
 If the machine is too busy to keep such a small buffer fed - e.g. a demanding game - the booster grows the buffer automatically, about 20 ms per audible dropout up to ~160 ms, instead of continuing to glitch.
 The status line shows the current value; stopping and restarting the boost resets it to ~60 ms;
-- a soft limiter rounds off peaks above 95% full scale, so 200% on already-loud material compresses rather than crackles.
+- a soft limiter rounds off peaks above 95% full scale, so high boost on already-loud material compresses rather than crackles.
+At 500% that kicks in earlier.
 If the result sounds squashed, the source is already near maximum - there is nothing left to boost cleanly.

 When the boost stops - for any reason - the slider is restored to its previous value.